Campus of the University of Illinois Urbana-Champaign: Krannert Center for the Performing Arts

 Built in 1969, the Krannert Center is a five-stage theater complex.
 It houses the Tryon Festival Theater, Follinger Great Hall, Colwell Playhouse, and Studio Theater.
 It also houses an outdoor amphitheater.
 The building is home to all the Performing arts at the university, and holds the offices for the Theater and Opera Departments.
 The second level of the building houses several rehearsal rooms as well as production shops and offices.

 Main Library

 The Main Library is located south of Gregory Hall between Armory Drive and Gregory Drive.
 The UIUC libraries house the largest collection of books of any public university in the United States, reaching over thirteen million volumes.
 This number also makes it the third largest academic library overall, behind those of Harvard University and Yale University.

 Undergraduate Library

 The Undergraduate Library (Undergrad Library for short) is located due east of the Main Library and west of the Morrow Plots.
 The library consists of two underground levels with an open courtyard in the center.
 It is connected to the Main Library by way of a tunnel.
+Since May 13, 2022, the Undergraduate Library has been closed to students while it is being transformed into a new Archives and Special Collections building.